TV Tropes Needs Your Help

-- A similar story, Sisyphus, involves Harry stuck looping to the moment where he learned he was a wizard whenever he dies.
+- Sisyphus involves Harry stuck looping to the moment where he learned he was a wizard whenever he dies.
 He eventually after a hundred deaths, defeats Voldemort, dies of old age... and is still stuck.

-- Again and Again is also similar.
-Harry has already repeated his life many, many times, often changing specific things with the intention to get it right, and thus be able to die for good.
+- Again and Again: Harry has already repeated his life many, many times, often changing specific things with the intention to get it right, and thus be able to die for good.
 Having defeated Voldemort in every life in which he didn't kill himself early, he decides to try something entirely different this time around: siding with him.

 - Chunin Exam Day, which is quite possibly the Ur Example for Naruto